mdotali/Health-Tech-Ideas/README.md

 # Health-Tech-Ideas
+Hello World!
+My name is Maryam and I am very new to all this coding stuff :)
-My goal is to revolutionize healthcare on tech app at a time
+Looking forward to learning!
+My goal is to revolutionize healthcare one tech app at a time.